 The history of terminology in the European Parliament is divided into three periods:

-In the eighties, when the first commercial software, like workbench and especially multiterm, started to be used, the Director of Translation decided to merge the Terminology Division with the technical services (thence called SILD, today’s ITS) keeping only three of the former full-time terminologists in the department.
+In the eighties, when the first commercial software, like Workbench and Multiterm, started to be used, the Director of Translation decided to merge the Terminology Division with the technical services (then called SILD, today’s ITS) keeping only three of the former full-time terminologists in the department.
 In this period, the main achievement was the introduction of all terminology from the printed glossaries into an EP proper database called EUTERPE (standing for: European Terminology for the European Parliament) developed in parallel with the database fed by the Commission, Eurodicautom.

-In two years, the Terminology Coordination Service has developed its activities and the representation of the EP in the interinstitutional terminology bodies, completed its roster and was converted into the Unit as presented on this website.
+In the following years, the Terminology Coordination Service has developed its activities and the representation of the EP in the interinstitutional terminology bodies, completed its roster and was converted into the Unit as presented on this website.